MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Before you install the scanner, or upgrade it from an older general availability version, configure or verify your scanner settings.

-**To configure your scanner in the Purview compliance portal:**
+**To configure your scanner in the Microsoft Purview compliance portal:**

-1. Sign in to the [Purview compliance portal](https://compliance.microsoft.com) with one of the following roles:
+1. Sign in to the [Microsoft Purview compliance portal](https://compliance.microsoft.com) with one of the following roles:

     - **Compliance administrator**
     - **Compliance data administrator**